$0 Nova Scotia Adoption Quick-Start Checklist

 5. Understand the DCS vs. MFCS Distinction

 Nova Scotia has two parallel child welfare systems.
 DCS handles public and private (Section 68) adoption.
-MFCS — Mi'kmaw Family and Children's Services — has jurisdiction over children who are Mi'kmaw, with its own placement hierarchy, cultural and linguistic requirements, and emerging customary adoption framework under the Maw-Kleyu'kik Kikmanaq (MKK) Customary Code.
+MFCS — Mi'kmaw Family and Children's Services — is the delegated Indigenous agency for Mi'kmaw communities, with its own placement hierarchy, cultural and linguistic requirements, and an emerging/draft customary adoption framework under the Maw-Kleyu'kik Kikmanaq (MKK) Customary Code.
 Off-reserve Mi'kmaw families can sometimes access both systems.
 Understanding this distinction before your first DCS contact prevents the confusion that comes from calling the wrong agency or receiving advice that applies to only one stream.

 6. Build Your Financial Plan

 The financial picture of Nova Scotia adoption varies dramatically by pathway.
-Crown Ward adoption has $0 matching fees; the home study is covered by DCS; legal fees for court finalization typically run $1,000 to $3,000.
+For Crown Ward adoption, DCS training and the home study are $0 to the family; legal fees for court finalization typically run $1,000 to $3,000.
 The federal adoption expense tax credit (Line 31300) covers eligible adoption expenses up to $19,580 per child.
-If the child has special needs, Assisted Adoption Benefits provide per diem support of $14.64 to $21.02 — but these rates are negotiated before finalization and are difficult to revise afterward.
+If the child has special needs, Assisted Adoption Benefits provide per diem support of $14.64 to $21.02.
+Discuss eligibility and current rates with DCS before finalization, with support tied to the child's specific needs at placement.
 EI parental leave benefits apply to adoptive parents.
 Having this framework in hand before formal application allows families to make pathway decisions based on complete financial information.

 Free Download